Skip to main content

 To get tailored suggestions, you can “rate” titles with either a thumbs up or a thumbs down (Netflix scrapped its star rating system, for better or worse).

 Conversely, the system also takes note of shows and movies you’ve given thumbs down, and will avoid making similar suggestions in the future.
-Consistently rating what you watch helps fine-tune Netflix, making your viewing experience that much easier.
+Consistently rating what you watch helps fine-tune Netflix, making your viewing experience that much better.

 Set up multiple profiles

-If more than just one person uses your Netflix account, setting up other profiles helps keep everyone’s preferences separate.
+If more than one person uses your Netflix account, setting up other profiles helps keep everyone’s preferences separate.
 Netflix allows for up to five different profiles and keeps everyone’s taste preferences and ratings specific to their profile.
 This is a particularly handy feature for those who have kids.
 The last thing you need is a row full of Dora the Explorer-related suggestions when you really want good sci-fi.
-Get carried away and now you want to remove one or more of these new profiles?
-Here’s our guide to delete profiles from your account from almost any device.

 Add IMDb rankings and trailer links